-The forecasts for the General Cable operations for 2018 have been prepared by the management on the basis of the most up-to-date projections and assumptions regarding the price of strategic metals, exchange rates and the expected macroeconomic scenario.
-Accordingly, the adjusted EBITDA forecast for all of 2018 (i.e., for 12 months) ranges between Euro 175 and Euro 190 million, based on a euro/USD exchange rate of 1.20.
-This estimate incorporates the expected negative impact of approximately Euro 10 million due to the performance of the USD/euro exchange rate compared to the previous year.
-The General Cable operations have been included in Prysmian Group's consolidated financial statements with effect from 1 June 2018 and thus will be included in the 2018 income statement for a period of seven months.
+The forecasts for the General Cable business in 2018 have been prepared by the management on the basis of the most up-to-date projections available and assumptions regarding the performance of the price of strategic metals and exchange rates, as well as the forecast macroeconomic scenario.
+Accordingly, the adjusted EBITDA forecast for FY 2018 (i.e., 12 months) is within a range of Eur 175 million to Eur 190 million on the basis of a EUR/USD exchange rate of 1.20.
+This estimate incorporates the expected negative impact of approximately Eur 10 million of the change in the EUR/USD exchange rate compared with the previous year.
+The General Cable business has been included in the Prysmian Group's consolidated financial statements with effect from 1 June 2018 and therefore will be included in the 2018 income statement for a period of seven months.

-In addition to the above-mentioned effects, the Group forecasts synergies deriving from the integration of the General Cable business of Euro 5 to Euro 10 million relating to the period from the closing date of the GCC acquisition (6 June 2018) to the end of 2018.
+In addition to the above effects, the Group expects that the integration of the General Cable operations will generate synergies amounting to between Eur 5 million and Eur 10 million, relating to the period from the acquisition closing (6 June 2018) until the end of 2018.